DESIGNING FOR AND WITH USERS ON THE AUTISM SPECTRUM

 - 9-14 July 2017: HCI International in Vancouver

 Please contact Marc Fabri ([log in to unmask]) to receive a personal invitation through the conference CMS.

 WHAT WE ACCEPT

-Papers must report completed work with results available at the time of final submission, or be discursive papers which will generate lively discussion and interest at the conference.
-Proposals for new frameworks, models, methods etc. must emerge from research or practice and cannot be simply position papers.
+All papers must report completed work with results available at the time of final submission.
+Proposals for new frameworks, protocols, etc. must emerge from research or practice and cannot be simply position papers.
 Any study involving human participants must have had approval by an Institutional Review Board or Ethics Committee.